GoogleChrome/ip-protection/Masked-Domain-List.md

 settleshoes.com                                  | Admiral                                                        | Not Impacted By Script Blocking
 shadeship.com                                    | Admiral                                                        | Not Impacted By Script Blocking
 shaggytank.com                                   | Admiral                                                        | Not Impacted By Script Blocking
-shakyseat.com                                    | Admiral                                                        | Not Impacted By Script Blocking
 shakysurprise.com                                | Admiral                                                        | Not Impacted By Script Blocking
 shakytaste.com                                   | Admiral                                                        | Not Impacted By Script Blocking
 shallowblade.com                                 | Admiral                                                        | Not Impacted By Script Blocking